Learn About The 21 Types of Knitted Fabrics

 Warp Knitting

 Loops are created vertically from each warp along the length of a warp-knit fabric.
 The process results in allocating each yarn to its needle.
 Warp knit fabrics feature knitted stitches with a diagonal crisscross pattern.
-This fabric is less flexible but softer than weft knitting.
-It has drapery characteristics, warmth, and high density.
+This fabric is less flexible and more stable than weft knitting, making it ideal for applications requiring dimensional stability.

 What Are the Types of Knitted Fabric?